 Get Started With B2B Email Marketing

 If you’re not already implementing these B2B email marketing best practices, it’s time to get started.
-Setting up automations that are triggered by subscriber behavior can help craft personalized experiences for your target audience and foster deeper connections.
+Setting up automation that is triggered by subscriber behavior can help craft personalized experiences for your target audience and foster deeper connections.

 Remember to verify your list regularly so that you’re not firing off emails into the ether!
 Use Breadcrumbs’ powerful email verification tool to check the health of the email addresses on your list.